-Certified Living In Place Professional™ (CLIPP™) training is a comprehensive and intense two day class providing professionals with the skills necessary to help make homes accessible, comfortable and safe for everyone.
+Certified Living In Place Professional™ (CLIPP™) Endorsed by the National Kitchen & Bath Association.
+The course is either a virtual interactive class, delivered in six sessions, or an in-person, two-day session.This training provides professionals with the skills necessary to help make homes accessible, comfortable and safe for everyone.
 After successful completion of CLIPP training, you will be able to market your services using the CLIPP logo and have access other valuable information.The course includes:

 A working professional who recommends, specifies, installs or sells home design and products.